Yona-Labs/yona-privacy-app/README.md

 **Zero-Knowledge Privacy Layer for Solana**

 Zert is a Solana-based protocol for private DeFi using zero-knowledge proofs.
-It enables confidential deposits, swaps, and withdrawals of SOL and any SPL tokens while maintaining full verifiability on-chain.
+It enables confidential deposits, swaps, withdrawals, and cross-chain bridges for SOL and any SPL tokens while maintaining full verifiability on-chain.

 Built on a sparse Merkle tree for UTXO commitments and Groth16 ZKPs for transaction validity, Zert ensures privacy without compromising security or scalability.